Salvelop07/St4teMapper/src/languages/README.md

 ## Configuration:

-*All commands below must be entered from what's going to be your StateMapper's local folder.*
+*All commands below must be entered from what's going to be your St4teMapper's local folder.*

 1. If you haven't installed PoEdit yet, install it now:
    ```